 Boeuf Bourguignon, or Beef Burgundy, is a classic French peasant dish made most famous by the late, great Julia Child.
 Though the French pronunciation is a bit complicated, this dish is not.
 Beef Burgundy is, in the simplest terms, a beef pot roast with mushrooms, onions, and red wine.
 While the ingredients are humble, the end result is a hearty, fall-apart-tender roast with rich, complex flavor that will impress anyone.
 This is by no means a quick meal, taking about four hours in the oven, but it is well worth the time and preparation.
 There are a few stages in which this roast is put together, but don’t let that intimidate you, as they are easy steps and some can be done the night before.
 I’ve found it’s a wonderful way to spend a Sunday afternoon, ending the week with a beautiful, satisfying dinner that the whole family will love.
-The wine and butter make this not the lightest meal, coming in at about 725 calories per helping (this recipe will serve about 8), but it is a wonderful addition to your repertoire.
 Serve it alone, over egg noodles, or with a nice crust of bread.

 Here’s what you’ll need: